cloudevents/spec/discovery/spec.md

 if a Service is specified multiple times the entire request MUST fail.

 The follow responses are defined by this specification:
-- `200 OK` if all the specified Services were deleted successfully.
+- `200 OK` if none of the specified Services remain in the Discovery Endpoint.
   - The HTTP Response Body MUST include an array of the Service values at the time of deletion.
 The order of those values MUST match that of the Services in the request.
 - `400 Bad Request` if the first error encountered is a missing `id`
-- `404 Not Found` if the first error encountered is that there is no Service with a given `id`
-- `409 Conflict` if the first error encountered is that a given epoch was less than or equal to the existing epoch of the Service with a given `id`
+- `409 Conflict` if the first error encountered is that a given epoch was not equal to the recorded epoch of the Service with a given `id`

 The format of the HTTP Request MUST adhere to the following:
 ```